tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 Never mind.
 It's pointless.
 ```

-This prints the file in in reverse order by line:
+This prints the file in reverse order by line:

 ```python
 all_lines = get_line_list('joke.txt')